ARMmbed/mbed-tools/.github/ISSUE_TEMPLATE.md

 ### Issue request type

 <!--
-Please add only one X to one of the following types.
+Please add only one `x` to one of the following types.
 Do not fill multiple types (split the issue otherwise).

 For questions please use https://forums.mbed.com/
 -->